actiontech/dble/docs/QUICKSTART.md

 ## 4.Config
 Edit the file schema.xml.
-Find the dataHost element ,delete all the writeHost/readHost element below.
+Find the dataHost element, delete all the writeHost/readHost element below.
 Create a new writeHost element like
 ```
   <writeHost host="hostM1" url="$url" user="$user" password="$password"/>